Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Pascal's 27 receiving yards in his one matchup against the Raiders are 3.5 fewer than his over/under for Sunday's game.
+- Pascal totaled 27 receiving yards in his single career matchup against the Raiders, 0.5 fewer than his over/under for Sunday's game.

-- Pascal did not have a touchdown catch in that matchup against the Raiders.
+- Pascal did not have a touchdown catch in that contest against the Raiders.

 - The 231.0 yards per game the Raiders are giving up through the air makes them the NFL's ninth-ranked pass defense.